sobiya-22/meet-mind/README.md

 - **Upcoming Meetings**: Keep track of your scheduled meetings
 - **AI-Powered Insights**: Get smart suggestions and summaries
 - **Cross-Platform**: Works on web and mobile devices
+- **Transcription**: Automatically transcribe audio recordings from meetings using AssemblyAI for accurate text conversion
+- **Summary Generation**: Generate concise bullet-point summaries of meetings using AssemblyAI's informative summarization model
+- **Task Extraction**: Extract actionable tasks from meeting transcripts with due dates (if specified) using Gemini AI
+- **Minutes Extraction**: Summarize key discussion points, decisions, and updates from meetings into structured minutes using Gemini AI
+- **Recording Download**: Download meeting recordings from URLs, including Google Drive links, and save them locally for processing

 ## 🛠️ Tech Stack